 in their familiar forms?
 Or, will we witness some manner of unnatural evolution?
 My current work considers

-humankind’s footprint on the planet, strange ways our detritus could serve as means for survival, and what few
+humankind’s footprint on the planet, strange ways our detritus could serve as means for survival, and what

 remaining fragments of nature we may come to cherish.

-and discuss the world that we, as current inhabitants, intend to pass forward.
+a discussion of the world that we, as current inhabitants, intend to pass forward.